Metis-IITGandhinagar/insiit-api/README.md

 ```

 \
+If you wish to open VS Code in the container, first install the **Docker** Extension.
+Then, click on the remote connection button in the bottom left extreme.
+Click on "Attach to Running Container...", and select "/insiit-api".

+\
 To stop a container that is already running in your terminal, press CTRL+C to exit out of the container.
 Then, run the following command:

 ```bash